EricDriussi/host-your-own/README.md

 ## 🔧 Pre-requisites

-For the script to work there are a couple of things that need to be taken care of.
+Things you need to have set up for the script to work as expected.

+### A Debian based VPS

+Pretty much anything will do.

 ### Basic SSH root setup